 Through the AMPEL-CDSS, medical decision-makers are supported in their work to provide patient care through improved availability and automatic prioritisation of medical information.

-Funding , €2.6 million based on public funds according to the the budget decided by the Saxon State Parliament (eHealthSax), 2018-2022
+Funding, €2.6 million from public funds in accordance with the budget passed by the Saxon state parliament (eHealthSax), 2018-2022

 CDSS Activation, Acute Kidney Injury

 Participation, Research Festival Life Sciences, University of Leipzig

 Roll Out, Department of Surgery, Leipzig University Hospital

 CDSS activation, refeeding syndrome